regolith-linux/regolith-desktop-website/content/_index.md

 ### Productivity First

-Regolith runs [i3](https://i3wm.org/): a popular, fast, and configurable tiling window manager which is great for fast keyboard-driven worflows.
+Regolith runs [i3](https://i3wm.org/): a popular, fast, and configurable tiling window manager which is great for fast keyboard-driven workflows.
 Regolith integrates i3 with other desktop components such as `i3bar`, `rofication`, `gnome-flashback`, and [`ilia`](https://github.com/regolith-linux/ilia#readme) to provide a complete desktop interface.

 <--->